c4pt000/electrum-dogecoin/README.md

-# electrum-dogecoin-4.0.1 (experimental untested, no one sent me any dogecoin to test this client)
+# electrum-dogecoin-4.0.1 (experimental untested, no one sent me any dogecoin to test this client) STILL WORKING OUT BUGS dont use officially

 for the older dogecoin 2.2.1 original client https://github.com/c4pt000/electrum-wallet-doge